Margaret Killjoy

-Margaret Killjoy is an American author and musician.
-She has published fiction novels in the steampunk and folk horror genres, and is best known for her two-book Danielle Cain series.
-Killjoy is involved in several musical projects across genres including black metal, neofolk, and electronica.
+Margaret Killjoy is an American author, musician, and podcast host.
+She is best known for her speculative fiction in the fantasy and folk horror genres, in particular for her two-book Danielle Cain series.
+Killjoy is involved in several musical projects across genres, including black metal, neofolk, and electronica.
 She founded the feminist black metal band Feminazgûl in 2018.

 Life

 Killjoy is an anarchist, feminist, and anti-fascist.
 She is a transgender woman.
 Killjoy spent much of her early adult life as a "squatter and wanderer", then in the late 2010s began building a small cabin in the Appalachian Mountains on an anarchist land project.